spotinst/help/src/docs/administration/policies/create-new-policy.md

     }
 }
 ```
-The following policy will allow update action for users with the email example@mail.com as specified in the tag with key `DeveloperEmail` from the Elastigroup above.
+The following policy will allow users with example@mail.com email address to update the Elastigroup resource:

 ```json
 {